LocalMovers.com Company Logotype

 • Highest complexity

-Why Single-Wides Cost Less
+Why Single-Wides Cost Less to Move

 Permit, Utility & Set-Up Costs

-Additional Costs Beyond Transport
+Additional Mobile Home Moving Costs Beyond Transport

 Transport Permits

-Per state traveled (handled by mover)
+Per state traveled — costs vary widely by jurisdiction

 Placement Permits